-Upset by porn and ‘immoral content,’ a man planted pipe bombs outside cellphone stores, FBI says
+Upset by porn and ‘immoral content,’ a man planted pipe bombs outside cellphone stores, FBI alleges

 “We are prepared to travel throughout this Country and begin distroying [sic] inner city tower communication unless the following is followed,” one of the letters read.
 “All telecommunication containing immoral content must be stopped.
 This includes cursing, the transmission of pornography, and all manner of indecent communication.”

-It also demanded $5 million and warned that “You may, if you like fight this, go to the Police, FBI, or any Government Agency.
+It also demanded $5 million and warned: “You may, if you like fight this, go to the Police, FBI, or any Government Agency.
 Understand this: If ONE of our people is arrested, now or in the future, your problems will begin.”

 Investigators found three such letters at Northern Michigan cell towers — one in St. Ignace, another in Gould City and a third in Ontonagon Village.

-Then on the morning of Sept.
+Then, on the morning of Sept.
 16, police went to a Verizon store in Cheboygan and an AT&T store in Sault Ste.
 Marie.
 Employees at both locations had discovered USPS boxes with wire coming out of them.
 The boxes were marked with the letters “CMT.”
 Each contained handcuffs.
 “Handcuff Johnny” was written on one and “HJ” on the other.

 “In addition, both boxes contained language indicating that this was the ‘last warning,’ and that next time, it would be during ‘business hours,’ ” an arrest affidavit said.